Common Faults in the 6-Speed DSG Automatic Transmission

 A traditional automatic transmission uses a number of clutch packs to produce the desired output ratio.
 This works fine, but it has drawbacks, one of the biggest being fuel efficiency.
 Conversely, manual transmissions use solid metal gears and a single manually operated clutch.
 This setup creates less resistance and better fuel efficiency, but it means the driver has to deal with pesky clutch pedals and gear levers.

 DSG 6 Speed Demonstration

 DSG stands for Direct-Shift Gearbox, and it incorporates the best of both worlds into its design.
-Using an advanced electro-hydraulic control module to control clutch application and gear shifting, the DSG is able to bring the driving comfort of a full automatic to the table while still getting the greater efficiency of the manual-style gears.
-Furthermore, it makes use of a dual clutch assembly, where one clutch is responsible for even numbered gears and the other for odd numbered gears, improving shifting quality further.
+Using an advanced electro-hydraulic control module to control clutch application and gear shifting, the DSG can bring the driving comfort of a full automatic to the table while still getting the greater efficiency of the manual-style gears.
+Furthermore, it makes use of a dual clutch assembly, where one clutch is responsible for even numbered gears and the other for odd-numbered gears, improving shifting quality further.

 DSG (DQ250) Common Faults